portainer/portainer-docs/docs/archive/1.23.2/deployment.md

 Deployment
 ==========

+!!! warning
+    This documentation is for an older release of Portainer (1.23.2) and may be out of date.
+For up to date information please refer to the [most recent documentation](/v2.0/deploy/ceinstalldocker/).

 Portainer is built to run on Docker and is really simple to deploy.
 Portainer deployment scenarios can be executed on any platform unless specified.